-In this context, the Protestants generally turned to the king as a higher authority who could help them directly and immediately in confronting specific outbreaks of violence.
+In the context of the struggle against riots, the Protestants generally turned to the king as a higher authority who could help them directly and immediately in confronting specific outbreaks of violence.
 They turned to the crown in the same way that nobles did: through the sending of representatives from the provincial assembly, through the drafting of letters, through their supporters in the government, and through their instructions for deputies to the Sejm.
 A review of royal involvement in specific cases shows that the kings did not generally act of their own accord but only responded to the demands of one party or another.
 If the kings did intervene, they tried to preserve the public peace, to help in the restoration of justice, and to prevent specific outbreaks of violence.
 They acted first and foremost through royal orders to local authorities, for example the order sent by King Stephen Bathory to the starost and the city council of Cracow, or the orders of Sigismund III to the city council and regional assembly (1592).
 Unfortunately for the Protestants, royal orders, especially as a form of prevention, generally lacked the power of enforcement and so their influence was rather limited.
 At times, when orders were not enforced, the Protestants demanded that the king come himself to the capital in order to pacify the sides and prevent similar events in the future.
 So, for example, in 1578 the emissaries to Bathory received a response that the king would come to Cracow “and will stop more riots before his journey to Lithuania.”

-In their efforts the Protestants put an emphasis on the restoration of justice through punishment of the guilty parties.
-Thus they also turned to the king as a high judge, primarily in the case of appeals and when the accused were people in authority or local officials or belonged to autonomous jurisdictions.
+In their struggle with the riots, the Protestants emphasized the post-conflict restoration of justice through punishment of the guilty parties.
+Thus, they also turned to the king as a high judge, primarily in the case of appeals and when the accused were people in authority or belonged to autonomous jurisdictions.
 For example, after the destruction of the church, the death of Paweł Chrzanowski, and a series of other attacks, the Protestants turned to the king and complained against “all the university [students and authorities] who had been summoned to the tribunal of the king and the senate.”
 The kings did not always respond affirmatively to the appeals of the Protestant camp, and for a number of reasons.
 For example, after the second destruction of the Brog, Sigismund III did not support the demands that the instigators of the riot be found and punished.
-On the contrary, “while quite a few got arrested and set [in prison] till the arrival of the king and Swedish prince Sigismund III.”
-In another instance, after the final destruction of the Brog, “when the heretics turned to the king [Sigismund III], he was on the side of the Catholics.”
+On the contrary, “while quite a few were arrested and put [in prison], they all stayed in prison [only] until the arrival of the king and Swedish prince Sigismund III, when they were all set free” In another instance, after the final destruction of the Brog, “when the heretics turned to the king [Sigismund III], he was on the side of the Catholics.”
 While on the one hand he made sure to convene an assembly to discuss the solution to the problem of the riots, on the other he forbade the rebuilding of the Protestant church in Cracow.
-In addition, just as the Protestants employed the political channel in their response to the riots, so too did the church and the Catholic nobles use it to advance their own agendas.
+Just as the Protestants employed the political channel in their response to the riots, so too did the church and the Catholic nobles use it to advance their own agendas.
 For example, Cardinal Hozjusz – who was known as a partisan of the Counter-Reformation who supported riots and praised the students’ determination – tried to influence King Bathory through a number of letters.
 In his correspondence, he denounced the king’s apathy and demanded, among other things, the expulsion of the Protestant community from Cracow.